gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 When the conditional parameters defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}} are used with this application profile, Clients must, should or may support them as specified below (REQ30).

 * 'client_cred', 'cnonce', 'client_cred_verify'.
-A Client that has a public key to use in a group MUST support these parameters.
+A Client that has an own authentication credential to use in a group MUST support these parameters.

 * 'kdcchallenge'.
-A Client that has a public key to use in a group and that provides the Access Token to the Group Manager through a Token Transfer Request (see {{ssec-token-post}}) MUST support this parameter.
+A Client that has an own authentication credential to use in a group and that provides the Access Token to the Group Manager through a Token Transfer Request (see {{ssec-token-post}}) MUST support this parameter.

 * 'pub_keys_repo'.
-This parameter is not relevant for this application profile, since the Group Manager always acts as repository of the group members' public keys.
+This parameter is not relevant for this application profile, since the Group Manager always acts as repository of the group members' authentication credentials.

 * 'group_policies'.
 A Client that is interested in the specific policies used in a group, but that does not know them or cannot become aware of them before joining that group SHOULD support this parameter.

 * 'peer_roles'.
-A Client MUST support this parameter, since in this application profile it is relevant for Clients to know the roles of the group member associated to each public key.
+A Client MUST support this parameter, since in this application profile it is relevant for Clients to know the roles of the group member associated to each authentication credential.

 * 'kdc_nonce', 'kdc_cred' and 'kdc_cred_verify'.
-A Client MUST support these parameters, since the Group Manager's public key is required to process messages protected with Group OSCORE (see Section 4.3 of {{I-D.ietf-core-oscore-groupcomm}}).
+A Client MUST support these parameters, since the Group Manager's authentication credential is required to process messages protected with Group OSCORE (see Section 4.3 of {{I-D.ietf-core-oscore-groupcomm}}).

 * 'mgt_key_material'.
 A Client that supports an advanced rekeying scheme possibly used in the group, such as based on one-to-many rekeying messages sent over IP multicast, MUST support this parameter.